 The more you know about your readers, the more impact you can have with your content.
 And, you can even find some of the competitors you were searching for in step one too.

-Step #4: Use data to inform your judgement
+Step #4: Use data to inform your judgment

-When I went to journalism school, I was taught a lot about writing.
+I was taught a lot about writing when I went to journalism school.
 How to write for an audience.
-What makes good writing.
+What makes good writing?
 The power of editing.

 All of which has, evidently, come in handy for me as the Editor of the Design School Blog.
 But I’ve learned two important lessons since November that no school could ever teach me:

-- Content should come from a deep understanding of your audience: Like you saw in the last section, the more you know about your readers, the better the content you can create.
+- Content should come from a deep understanding of your audience: As you saw in the last section, the more you know about your readers, the better the content you can create.

 So, how did we collect the data for our decisions at Canva?
 We did a lot of painstaking research – about 6 gallons of coffee worth – to find out everything we could about the content our audience wants.